Mary Shelley's Frankenhole: Season 1 (2010)

 Episodes in the first season were requested to air out of order by the series creator, Dino Stamatopolous, following the show's theme that all time takes place at once and is meaningless.

 Season 2 (2012)

 Season two episodes are titled in commemoration of famous writers and poets of classic science fiction.

 International broadcast

 In Canada, Mary Shelley's Frankenhole previously aired on G4's Adult Digital Distraction block.

 Home media

 Every episode, with the exception of "Mother To Be-Sa", is available for digital purchase on iTunes, Google Play, Amazon Video and Microsoft.

-The show is available to stream for free on Tubi.
+The show was available to stream for free on Tubi.